Contact

 The unregulated field of psychology

-Did you know that you can create a website right now, upload some fancy photos of you in an armchair, maybe with a sympathetic smile, a tilted head seated in a tranquil, sunlit room.
+Did you know that you can create a website right now, upload some fancy photos of yourself in an armchair, maybe with a sympathetic smile, a tilted head seated in a tranquil, sunlit room.
 Then, call yourself a psychotherapist, and start seeing clients.

 Yes, you

 It doesn’t matter who you are, how much experience you have (or lack thereof), and whether you have any qualifications.
-Legally, in the UK, anyone can call themselves a therapist, counsellor, psychotherapist or coach.
+Legally, in the UK, anyone can call themselves a therapist, counsellor, psychotherapist, or coach.

 And, unfortunately, many do exactly that.